paeby/Spam-Filter-project/README.md

     java filter_train training_directory

-There are some preprocessing steps that can be activated in the filter_train.java file, if desired.
-To do so, you need to uncomment a few lines.
+There are some preprocessing steps that can be activated/deactivated in the filter_train.java file, if desired.
+To do so, you need to uncomment/comment a few lines.
-- To enable stop-words removal preprocessing, uncomment line 92
+- To disable stop-words removal preprocessing, comment line 92
 - To enable stemming preprocessing, uncomment the following:
   - line 126
   - the 'import' declarations at the beginning of the document